 You can also use Fundraise Up's Campaign's Code or ID to map your Salesforce campaigns.
 In this case, we will search for the campaign with this ID in Salesforce, attach Opportunity to this campaign if found.
 If it is not found, we will ignore the campaign field.

 When a new donation or recurring installment happens we create a new Opportunity object in Salesforce.
-By default we create an object with only 2 fields:
+By default we create an record with only 2 fields:

 Fundraise Up Donation Object

 Fundraise Up however can pass over 40 additional data-points associated with the donation such as tribute, comment, designation, etc.

 It is up to you which data points you prefer to record and where.

 If your Salesforce account does not have multiple currencies enabled